HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/navigating-assets.md

 :::

 :::{tip}
-For a list of supported asset types in Hyperview, see {ref}`Supported asset types<Supported-asset-types-doc>`.
+For a list of supported asset types in Hyperview, see {ref}`Supported asset types<supported-asset-types-doc>`.
 :::

 ```{image} /product/asset-management/media/types_tree.png